frederic-perez/AmE-dictionary/dictionary.md

 __tresses__ _Blond tresses._
 __trestle__ _n_ :three: /ˈtrɛs(ə)l/ Short for trestle table; an open braced framework used to support an elevated structure such as a bridge. _He walks under the Bond Hill railroad trestle._ :es: caballete; bastidor
 __treys__ :two::hammer:
+__triage__ _n_ The method of deciding who receives medical treatment first, according to how seriously someone is injured.
 __trial__ _n_
 __tribulation__ _n_ :four::hammer: (tribulations)
 __tribute__ _Her fellow tribute and her hunting buddy._